 Terms and Conditions

-I. SCOPE OF APPLICATIONS
+I. SCOPE OF APPLICATION

 II.
 CONCLUSION AND CONTENT OF THE PURCHASE CONTRACT